erktln/erktln.github.io/review_5.md

 ## Validity of HTML
 HTML is formatted fine, no comments however. \
-Seperate folders for each sub page allows for easier refactoring and seperation (except education ?) \
+Separate folders for each sub page allows for easier refactoring and separation (except education ?)

 ## Evidence of collaboration
 Commits are balanced around each user, credits are given on the index page. \